microsoft/azureml-ops-accelerator/index.md

 1. People:
     * Should we implement ML Ops to be centralised or a federated across business units and roles?
-    * What skills do I need to operate ML Ops?
+    * What skills do we need to operate ML Ops?
 Do we need to create and recruit for additional roles?
     * ...
 2. Process:
     * How should a data scientist create a new project that includes all the necessary inclusions to onboard to MLOps